VarunDT/tswd-portfolio/final-project-part-one.md

 - **Medium**: Standalone webpage on Shorthand, integrating Tableau dashboards for detailed analysis.
 - **Data Preparation**: Python libraries (e.g., pandas, Matplotlib) for cleaning and preprocessing datasets.

----

-### **Submission Notes**
-- All sketches and data sources are aligned with the outlined project structure.
-- The page will be updated as progress continues.